Quantity and quality of mental activities and the risk of incident mild cognitive impairment

 Digital Object Identifier (DOI)

 Krell-Roesch, Janina; Syrjanen, Jeremy A.; Vassilaki, Maria; MacHulda, Mary M.; Mielke, Michelle M.; Knopman, David S.; Kremers, Walter K.; Petersen, Ronald C.; and Geda, Yonas E., "Quantity and quality of mental activities and the risk of incident mild cognitive impairment" (2019).
-Neurology Articles.
+Neurology.
 340.